BluAS, webpage controller for BluOS

 When using a browser in the external world on the internet, it's unsafe to allow a web server to provide non-public data.
 Although one might wonder whether this is the case for BluOS.
 In general visiting a malicious webpage can lead to harmful activities.
 That's where CORS comes in; it configures the web server to provide data only to certain domains.
 It's a rigid way to autorise the browser in getting data from a server without authentication (logon).

 For Firefox (on Windows), you can use the CORS Everywhere extension.
 You can configure this to apply only to your BluAS page address.
 The example below uses my current address of my BluAS page on my local network ('192.168.0.108').
-Right-click the image to enlarge it in another tab!
+Click the image to enlarge it!

 For Google Chrome (on Windows), you can use this Allow CORS extension to run it without CORS.
 Another safer way may be to run Chrome without security, like explained here.